-Top 5 Spectacular Mountain Views at Purgatory Resort
+Top 5 Spectacular Views at Purgatory Ski Resort

-Purgatory Resort in the heart of the San Juan Mountains of southwest Colorado presents picturesque mountain vistas from a variety of places along its snowy slopes.
-The breathtaking backdrop is both inspiring and serene, and makes for a memorable run every time down the mountain.
-Your next trip up the lifts at Purgatory Resort, be sure to check out these 5 incredible spots with stunning views.
+Purgatory ski resort, set in the San Juan Mountains of southwest Colorado, presents picturesque mountain vistas from various places along its snowy slopes.
+The breathtaking backdrop is inspiring and serene, making for a memorable run down the mountain every time.
+On your next trip up the lifts at Purgatory, check out these five incredible spots with stunning views.

-Just as the name implies, get ready for a little slice of heaven.
-At the top of this run, you’ll be rewarded with unobstructed views of the Needles Mountain Range in the distance and the yawning valley below that extends to the base of the massive peaks.
-It’s the perfect spot to snag a killer IG photo and catch your breath before your next epic run (when you do post on Instagram, be sure to tag the resort at @skipurg).
+As the name implies, prepare for a little slice of heaven.
+At the top of this run, you’ll be rewarded with unobstructed views of the Needles Mountain Range in the distance, and the yawning valley below that extends to the base of the massive peaks.
+It’s the perfect spot to snag a killer IG photo and catch your breath before your next epic run (when you post on Instagram, be sure to tag the resort at @skipurg).

-Enjoy panoramic views from the top of Paradise at Purgatory Resort.
+Enjoy panoramic views from the top of Paradise at Purgatory.
 (Photo courtesy Purgatory Resort.)

-Enjoy panoramic views from the top of Legends Lift, the highest point at Purgatory at 10,822 feet.
-The views are, well, legendary, to say the least.
+Enjoy panoramic views from the top of Legends Lift, the highest point at Purgatory ski resort at 10,822 feet.
+The views are, well, legendary.
 The views at the top of Legends Lift are second to none.
 On one of the resort’s typical bluebird ski days, you can see the La Plata Mountains in the distance to the southwest.
-The trails here are named after Purgatory Resort “legends” and offer some of the best expert skiing at the resort.
+The trails here are named after Purgatory legends and offer some of the best expert skiing at the ski resort.

 You can see the beautiful La Plata Mountain from the top of Legends Lift.
 (Photo courtesy Purgatory Resort.)

 This trail off Legends Lift is a black-diamond beauty that’s a hit with skiers and snowboarders who love to rip.
-It’s named after Ray Duncan, the founder of Purgatory, and is regarded as one of the top technical trails at the resort.
-Along the trail, be sure to take a quick break to enjoy the untouched, snow-capped peaks that are only visible from the backside of the resort.
+It’s named after Ray Duncan, the founder of Purgatory ski resort, and is regarded as one of the top technical trails at the resort.
+Along the trail, take a quick break to enjoy the untouched, snow-capped peaks only visible from the resort’s backside.

 Ray’s Ridge is a backcountry beauty with an awesome view.
 (Photo courtesy Purgatory Resort.)

 The best views don’t always have to be in the backcountry or along the double blacks.
 Intermediate skiers looking for mesmerizing scenery should consider Peace off the Hermosa Park Express Lift, also called Lift 3.
-The blue run is an excellent cruiser that has primo views of Engineer Mountain all the way to the bottom of the chairlift.
+The blue run is an excellent cruiser with primo views of Engineer Mountain to the bottom of the chairlift.
 Engineer Mountain is only 32 feet short of being a 13er (what the locals call a 13,000-foot peak).

 Take a moment at the top of Peace to admire the bluebird skies and Engineer Mountain.
 (Photo courtesy Purgatory Resort.)

 One of the most fun experiences at the resort is grabbing a bite to eat on the mountain.
-Two spots at Purgatory Resort offer skiers and boarders a cozy outdoor deck, amazing views and a tasty menu.
-On the front side of the mountain, Powderhouse is perfect for a quick ride break.
-If you need refreshment on the back side, Dante’s serves up drinks, eats, sweet views and (most days) buckets of sunshine.
+Two spots at Purgatory ski resort offer a cozy outdoor deck, incredible views and a tasty menu.
+Powderhouse is perfect for a quick ride break on the front side of the mountain.
+If you need refreshment on the back side, Dante’s serves drinks, eats, sweet views and (most days) buckets of sunshine.

 Powderhouse is a great place to grab some refreshments and take in the view while on the mountain.
 (Photo courtesy Purgatory Resort.)